mirkobronzi/bert_reranker/README.md

 ### Examples

 An example is a user question that we want to match.
 The main important fields are:
-- `question`: which represent the user question.
+- `question`: which represents the user question.
 - `passage_id`: which is the id of the passage that is the best match for this example.

 ### Passages

-A passage represent a master question (i.e., an element from the `Q` set - see above).
+A passage represents a master question (i.e., an element from the `Q` set - see above).
 It contains several information; the most important ones are:
  - the `passage_id` (used as identifier)
- - the `reference_type` - used to mark the passages as ID (in this case the `reference_type` starts with “faq”) or OOD (in this case the `reference_type` does not start with “faq”)
+ - the `reference_type` - used to mark the passages as in-distribution / ID (in this case the `reference_type` starts with “faq”) or out-of-distribution / OOD (in this case the `reference_type` does not start with “faq”)
  - the `section_headers`: the last element in this list represents the text of the master question.

 ### Sources

 Both examples and passages have a `source` field.
-This is used to match an example to the possible passages.
-For example, if a user is direct to the FAQ Quebec website, only the passages that are from the FAQ Quebec website are considered as candidates.
+This is useful when there are passages from various sources and the matching of a user question should be made based on the passages of a specific source.
+For example, if there are several FAQ websites (each corresponding to a different set of master questions), a specific FAQ website will be chosen depending on the user's location and its corresponding master questions will be used to find a match to the user's question.

-Thanks to this `source` field, we can handle multiple sources in our model.

-(more in details, have a single joint model that can serve more sources, instead of training a separate model per source)
+Thanks to this `source` field, we can handle multiple sources in our model (instead of training a separate model per source).

 ## How to run